servoz/populse_mia/docs/source/documentation/preferences.rst

 ^^^^^^

   * Use Matlab
-      * Enable it if you want to use Matlab (license or compiled version)
+      * Enable it if you want to use Matlab (license or compiled version).

   * Matlab path
-      * Sets the path to Matlab's executable (e.g. /usr/local/MATLAB/R2018a/bin/matlab)
+      * Sets the path to Matlab's executable (e.g. /usr/local/MATLAB/R2018a/bin/matlab).

   * Matlab standalone path
-      * Sets the path to Matlab's compiled version folder (e.g. /usr/local/MATLAB/MATLAB_Runtime/v93/)
+      * Sets the path to Matlab's compiled version folder (e.g. /usr/local/MATLAB/MATLAB_Runtime/v93/).

 SPM
 ^^^

   * Use SPM
-      * Enable it if you want to use SPM12 (license version)
+      * Enable it if you want to use SPM12 (license version).

   * SPM path
-      * Sets the path to SPM12 folder
+      * Sets the path to SPM12 folder.

   * Use SPM standalone
-      * Enable it if you want to use SPM12 (standalone version)
+      * Enable it if you want to use SPM12 (standalone version).

   * SPM standalone path
-      * Sets the path to SPM12 standalone folder (folder containing run_spm12.sh)
+      * Sets the path to SPM12 standalone folder (folder containing run_spm12.sh).

 To use SPM standalone, please make sure to have it installed.
 To install it, please follow this `manual <https://en.wikibooks.org/wiki/SPM/Standalone>`_.